Clinician performing hands-on knee pain treatment to improve mobility and reduce discomfort.

 These restrictions, abnormal movements, and muscle weaknesses in the lower and upper leg exert unusual forces on the knee’s bones—the femur and tibia.
 Over time, these abnormal forces can cause knee pain.

-To correct these movement patterns, a combination of Chiropractic and Massage Therapy is recommended to alleviate pain initially, followed by Physiotherapy to maintain pain-free function through exercise.
+To correct these movement patterns, a combination of Chiropractic and Massage Therapy is recommended to alleviate pain initially, followed by Exercise Rehab to maintain pain-free function through exercise.
 There are also other modalities that we may use depending on the extent of the pain.

 Chiropractic Adjustments